How do you set fire to a forgotten pile of old scripts? Metaphorically, we suggest!

 Perhaps you know Harlequin?
 Or maybe modern anti-hero Harley Quinn is more your style.
 We present: Arlecchino – the original anarchist! – a savvy Italian manservant with a talent for disguise and an instinct to Get Rich Quick (then promptly lose it all again).

-Alas Poor Fred is performed by Dan Henley and Georgie Samuels; the cast for The Disguises of Arlecchino is Gui Sá Pessoa, David Lomond, Hannah Curtis and Dan Henley.
+Alas Poor Fred is being performed by Dan Henley and Georgie Samuels; the cast for The Disguises of Arlecchino is Gui Sá Pessoa, David Lomond, Hannah Curtis and Dan Henley.
 Lee Ure provides technical support, and wardrobe is by Ruth Hill-Beeley.

-“Both come from the forgotten personal archive of Stephen Joseph.
+Director Paul Elsam, who wrote the biography Stephen Joseph: Theatre Pioneer and Provocateur (Bloomsbury), says: “We were thrilled with the audience response to these two little plays, which flashed and burned in Scarborough some six decades ago.
+Both come from the forgotten personal archive of Stephen Joseph.
 Lost for half a century in an attic, this dusty collection of ink-smudged paper is astonishing – featuring some of the most exciting forgotten British stage plays of the post-war years.
-Both came from the wonky typewriters of soon-to-be stars of the theatre.”
+Both these plays came from the wonky typewriters of soon-to-be stars of the theatre.”

 Lost and Found Collective